Greg Manning was Jimmy Patsos' first hire after taking over the Siena program on April 3, 2013.

-"Greg and I have known each other since his father was an assistant athletic director at Maryland," Patsos said.
+"Greg and I have known each other since his father was an assistant athletic director at Maryland," Patsos said upon his hiring.
 "He will be a Division I head coach one day.
 He's well-liked and respected, a relentless recruiter, and most important, he's great with the student athletes.
 He's super excited to be here."

 Manning was an integral part of the revival of Loyola basketball under Patsos, a process that began during his playing career from 2004-08.
 The Greyhounds went 52-40 in Manning's last three years in the Green and Grey after posting just seven victories in the previous two seasons combined.